JohanVanslembrouck/corolib/examples/transform/README.md

 Example p0100trf.cpp contains the code from https://godbolt.org/z/xaj3Yxabn.
 I added a main() function to make an executable.
-All modifications to the original code have been marked with // JVS.
+All modifications to the original code have been commented with // JVS.
 The program does not do anything useful (yet).

-The following convention is used:
+Starting from p02XX, the following convention is used:

-* p0XX0.h contains the task coroutine type that is used in the .cpp files in a certain ¨range¨ (see below).
+* p0200.h contains the task coroutine type that is used in all p02XX.cpp and p02XXtrf.cpp files.
-* p0XXX.cpp contains a coroutine program that is transformed by the C++ compiler.
+* p02XX.cpp contains a coroutine program that is transformed and compiled by the C++ compiler.
-* p0XXXtrf.cpp contains the same program but with manually transformed coroutines.
+* p02XXtrf.cpp contains the same program but with manually transformed coroutines.

-From p0XXX.cpp, two executables are produced:
+From p02XX.cpp two executables are produced:

-* p0XXX(.exe) is produced by using #include \<coroutine> (which is the coroutine header file that comes with the compiler).
+* p02XX(.exe) is produced by using #include \<coroutine> (which is the coroutine header file that comes with the compiler).
-* p0XXXlb(.exe) is produced by using #include "lbcoroutine.h" (which is the coroutine header file by Lewis Baker).
+* p02XXlb(.exe) is produced by using #include "lbcoroutine.h" (which is the coroutine header file written by Lewis Baker).

-All three variants should exhibit the same behavior.
+Finally

+* p02XXtrf(.exe) is produced by using #include "lbcoroutine.h".

+# Dealing with the 3 variants of await_suspend(std::coroutine_handle<>)

-An await_suspend() function can return
+The await_suspend(std::coroutine_handle<>) function can return
-* a void
+* void
 * a bool
 * a std::coroutine_handle<>

+https://blog.panicsoftware.com/co_awaiting-coroutines/ shows the kind of code a compiler generates for these three variants.
+The code in the just mentioned article has been used as a guidance to tailor the manually transformed code in the p02X0-g.h and p02X0-h.h files.
+(It is not applicable to the p02X0-h.h files.)

+A high-level view of the transformation of a coroutine using an await_suspend() function that returns

+* void can be found in ../corolab/p0403at.cpp (and ../corolab/p0403dt.cpp)
+* a bool can be found in ../corolab/p0403bt.cpp
+* a std::coroutine_handle<> can be found in ../corolab/p0403ct.cpp

+The transformation does not only depend on the content of the coroutine, but also on the return type of the await_suspend() function.

+### await_suspend(std::coroutine_handle<>) returns void

-The file p0200.h defines a coroutine type with an awaiter type whose await_suspend() function returns a void:
+The file p0200.h compiled with directive AWAIT_SUSPEND_RETURNS_VOID = 1
+defines a coroutine type with an awaiter type whose await_suspend() function returns void:

 ```cpp
     struct awaiter {